hqwisen/EnigmineJS/README.md

 The goal of this work was to create a web application using javascript (with use of html and css).
 The web application provides a visual and functional simulations of Enigma I machine.

 This program was developed by Hakim Boulahya during his third year of BA in Computer Sciences.
 You can download the javascript source code and his report (in French).
-You can also try this simulator on Hakim’s web-page.
+You can also try this simulator on [Hakim's web-page](http://student.ulb.ac.be/~hboulahy/enigma/).

 The project was supervised by Nikita Veshchikov.